-▽ Adjusting the front seat shoulder belt anchor height
+∇ Adjusting the front seat shoulder belt anchor height

-The shoulder belt anchor height should be adjusted to the position best suited for you.
+The shoulder belt anchor height should be adjusted to the position best suited for the driver/front passenger.
 To lower the anchor height, push the release button and slide the anchor down.
 To raise the anchor height, slide the anchor up.
 Pull down on the anchor to make sure that it is locked in place.